braintree/braintree_node/README.md

 ## Overview

-This is a node.js library for integrating with the Braintree gateway.
-It is a work in progress, very much beta.
-Feedback is appreciated.
+This is a Node.js library for integrating with the Braintree gateway.

-It can be used in the sandbox environment, [contact us](mailto:support@getbraintree.com) if you're interested in using it in production.
+The library is a work in progress and a few features are still missing.
+Until we hit version 1.0 we may break backwards compatibility, but the changes should be minimal.
+We're using [semantic versioning](http://semver.org/).
+[Email us](mailto:support@braintreepayments.com) if you have any questions.

 ## Installing

+### From NPM

+* npm install braintree
+* braintree = require('braintree')

+### From Source

-* clone this repo somewhere in your require.paths
+* clone the latest tag somewhere in your require.paths
 * require 'braintree-node/lib/braintree'
-* npm coming soon!

 ## Dependencies

-* node 0.4.7
+* node 0.4.x

-* underscore.js
+## Not Yet Implemented

+* search APIs (transactions, vault, subscriptions)

 ## Quick Start

     var sys = require('sys'),
         _ = require('underscore')._,
-        braintree = require('braintree-node/lib/braintree');
+        braintree = require('braintree');

     var gateway = braintree.connect({
       environment: braintree.Environment.Sandbox,